MattBlack9/stat386_project/README.md

 clean_data.py - a script that inputs the raw data and outputs a clean dataset for analysis

-test-ipynb - a notebook that runs a test using functions from the collegefood package to ensure they work properly
+test_ipynb - a notebook that runs a test using functions from the collegefood package to ensure they work properly

 demo.ipynb - a notebook showcasing a few functions in the collegefood package and how to use them to clean data and make visualization.

 setup.py - a setup script used for installation

 requirements.txt - text file of all the packages required to download this package

+college_food.csv - the original dataset from kaggle

+food_cleaned.csv - the clean dataset used in analysis after running clean_data.py